Skip to main content

 Need to Reduce Your Demerit Points?

 Abba Driving School's Driver Improvement Course adds 5 safe driving points to your record.
-We schedule classes every two weeks and have a 100% pass rate since 2011.
+We hold class on the last Saturday of each month and have a 100% pass rate since 2011.

 REGISTER NOW - $100